randicrews/drink-x-gif/README.md

 # DRINK x GIF
-A step up from my previous experiment with web APIs, this app fetches a random drink from TheCoctailDB and uses that data to fetch a matching gif from Giphy's API.
+A step up from my previous experiment with web APIs, this app fetches a random drink, its ingredients, and instructions from TheCoctailDB and uses that data to fetch a matching gif from Giphy's API.

 [Check it out here :sparkles:](https://drinkxgif.netlify.app/)